Emertechs-Labs/e-chain/docs/BRANCHING_STRATEGY.md

 ---

 ## 🌿 Branch Structure

+### **dev** - Active Development Branch
+**Purpose**: Primary branch for all active development work and getting hands dirty.

+**Characteristics**:
+- 🛠️ **Active Development**: All new features, bug fixes, and experiments
+- 🔄 **Fast Iteration**: Quick commits and frequent pushes
+- 🧪 **Experimental**: Safe space for testing new ideas and approaches
+- 📝 **Free Form**: No strict rules - keep it loose for easy development
+- 🚀 **Feature Integration**: Merge completed features to preview for testing

+**Deployment**:
+- Not deployed automatically
+- Used for local development and feature testing
+- Source for all new development work

+**Protection Rules**:
+- No strict protections - keep development agile
+- Basic CI checks encouraged but not mandatory
+- Allow direct commits for rapid development

+---

 ### **main** - Stable Release & Backup Branch
 **Purpose**: Contains stable, production-ready code that has been thoroughly tested and approved for release.